gaysianthirdspace/g3s-site/content/about.md

 ## <a name="team"></a> The G3S Team

-For accountability and relatability, we should probably have brief individual profiles about who the G3S team consists of, why we're doing this work, and what our roles and responsibilities are.

-### G3S Co-Founders

-Fish:

-Jeff:

-### Admin Team
+### Administrative Team

-Andrew:

-Ethan:

-Charles:

-Anthony:
+The administrative team volunteers their time to support and grow the G3S community and the broader Gaysian and LGBTQ+ Asian communities.

+#### Fish, Co-founder
+Information needed: why you co-founded G3S; your primary roles and responsibilities for G3S; your background (however you interpret that, e.g. where you've lived, your profession, your community involvements); a few hobbies or things you like to do in your free time; and a profile photo at least 250 px wide (square if possible), or a note to skip the profile photo

+#### Jeffrey Wong, Co-founder
+Information needed: why you co-founded G3S; your roles and responsibilities for G3S; your background (however you interpret that, e.g. where you've lived, your profession, your community involvements); a few hobbies or things you like to do in your free time; and a profile photo at least 250 px wide (square if possible), or a note to skip the profile photo

+#### Andrew Nguyen
+Information needed: how/why you got involved in G3S and the admin team; your roles and responsibilities for G3S; your background (however you interpret that, e.g. where you've lived, your profession, your community involvements); a few hobbies or things you like to do in your free time; and a profile photo at least 250 px wide (square if possible), or a note to skip the profile photo

+#### Ethan Li
+Information needed: how/why you got involved in G3S and the admin team; your roles and responsibilities for G3S; your background (however you interpret that, e.g. where you've lived, your profession, your community involvements); a few hobbies or things you like to do in your free time; and a profile photo at least 250 px wide (square if possible), or a note to skip the profile photo

+#### Anthony Nguyen
+Information needed: how/why you got involved in G3S and the admin team; your roles and responsibilities for G3S; your background (however you interpret that, e.g. where you've lived, your profession, your community involvements); a few hobbies or things you like to do in your free time; and a profile photo at least 250 px wide (square if possible), or a note to skip the profile photo

+#### Charles Lin
+Information needed: how/why you got involved in G3S and the admin team; your roles and responsibilities for G3S; your background (however you interpret that, e.g. where you've lived, your profession, your community involvements); a few hobbies or things you like to do in your free time; and a profile photo at least 250 px wide (square if possible), or a note to skip the profile photo

-### Website Maintenance
+### Website Maintenance Team

-The G3S website is a community effort: Ethan set up the infrastructure and oversees website maintenance; Fish developed website content and style; Andrew, Thompson, and Jean created graphics used on the website and provided valuable feedback; and Rick contributes to improvement of website style.
+The G3S website is a group effort by members of our community:

+- Ethan set up the infrastructure and oversees website maintenance
+- Fish developed website content and style
+- Andrew, Thompson, and Jean created graphics used on the website and provided valuable feedback
+- Rick contributes to improvement of website style.